stormvirux/bibrefer/doc/markdown/bibrefer_ref.md

 ### Synopsis

-ref returns the the reference of a given DOI, name, or pdf file
+ref returns the reference of a given DOI, name, or pdf file

 ```